amsavarthan/tictactoe/README.md

 1. The game is played on a 3x3 grid
 2. If you are created of the room you will be **X** else **O**
-3. The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
+3. The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.
 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

 ------